ipimentelmoraes/renovate-deps-edn/README.md

 Look for the packages in the correct S3 path even when the repository region is configured via query param in the `deps.edn`.

+## Disclaimers

+The bucket `ipim-test-maven` is public, but AWS credentials are still necessary to run Renovate and to download the clojure dependencies.

+The dependency `dynamodb-local` is not of my authorship, it is from https://github.com/dmcgillen/clj-dynamodb-local.
+I merely put it into a public s3 with another group to illustrate the pathing problem and will delete it as soon as possible.

 ## Link to the Renovate issue or Discussion

 Put your link to the Renovate issue or Discussion here.